 - Waste management policy and procedures on discarding and disposal of hospital waste including sharps and needles

 - Mortuary management guidelines and handling of cadavers

 The responsibility of Infection Control at the Apollo Hospitals falls into the hands of a Hospital Infection Control Committee (HICC), whose primary duty is formulating and implementing policies to effectively manage infection control issues and outbreaks of infection.
 The HICC comprises of senior leaders, physicians and administrators in the organization thereby emphasizing the highest importance that the organization places on Infection Control.

-Every Apollo location also has an Infection control Team headed by the Senior consultant in Infectious diseases.
-The team consists of Infection control nurses and other key staff from various departments who play a pivotal role in implementing all aspects of the hospitals Infection Control program, drive all the Infection control initiatives , motivate and create awareness among the hospital staff by campaigns and special programs and sustain compliance.
+Every Apollo Hospitals’ location has an Infection control team headed by the Senior Consultant in Infectious Diseases.
+The team includes Infection Control Nurses as well as other key staff from numerous departments who play a key role in implementing all aspects of the hospitals’ Infection Control program, drive all Infection Control initiatives, create and motivate awareness among the hospital staff through special programs, campaigns and sustain compliance.